 You can easily do a quick little check to see if your carrier is nice and snug; Supporting your baby’s head with your hand, gently lean forward just slightly for a second.
 Your little one’s torso should not pull away from yours at all - if it does, then your carrier or wrap needs to be tightened a little more.
 Tighten it a little at a time, to prevent it being overtightened.
 We still want to maintain that natural 'in-arms' position with a gentle curve or 'J Shape' that pictures from Dr Rosie Knowles show so well.

 We all like being the right temperature and know how unhappy we feel if we're too hot or too cold.
 Regular monitoring of your little one helps to prevent them both from getting too hot or too cold, as they can’t yet regulate their temperature in the same way that an adult can.
 We always suggest avoiding bulky clothing like snowsuits, as these can lead to overheating and are also really difficult to use with a carrier and get a safe and snug fit - go for thin light layers that can be easily added or removed instead.
 Message us to ask for more information specific to your current weather.

 Whenever we fit a carrier we end by handing a card with the image of the TICKS babywearing guidance and go through them step by step, as all of these help to make the carry safe and serve as a great reminder of things to look our for:

 Close enough to kiss

 Chin off chest

-As always, if you have safety concerns, or aren't sure how to use your carrier - do stop and read the instructions until you're sure, or get in touch if we can help at all.
+A carrier should never cause any red marks or discomfort for either of you.
+As always, if you have safety concerns, aren’t comfortable or aren't sure how to use your carrier - do stop and read the instructions until you're sure, and get in touch if we can help at all.